Being a member of an unemployment fund is an important safeguard in the working life.

 The KOKO fund’s membership fee for 2020 is €66.

 Previously, you knew us as IAET-kassa.
 Now we are The Unemployment fund for highly educated KOKO.

 You can join KOKO as a direct member or through your trade union.
 You can join the KOKO fund as a direct member by filling in the membership application.
 If you want to join through your trade union, contact your union.

 If you meet the eligibility criteria, your membership will begin on the day on which your membership application is received by the KOKO fund.
 You cannot join an unemployment fund retroactively.
 We will send you confirmation of your membership.

 You can only be a member of one unemployment fund at a time.
 If you give us permission in your membership application, KOKO can inform your previous unemployment fund, where applicable, of your move.

-If you are a member of KOKO through your trade union and want to become a direct member instead, you can let us know through the Contact us function.
+If you are a member of KOKO through your trade union and want to become a direct member instead, you can let us know by sending a message via eService.
 You will not need to fill in a new membership application.
 Also remember to inform your union of the change.

 Who can become a member of KOKO?